 Occupational competency analysis profile identifies the essential behavior model for professionals to carry out a task or mission.
 This behavioral model includes motive, characteristic and skill or knowledge of the fundamental characteristic.
 Specially, competency refers to the performance that a person has to implement in order to work effectively, especially when adequately playing a role or undertaking a task/mission.
-Furthermore, it can be observed and measured (International Labour Organization, 2002).
+The usefulness of being observed and measured was setting [11].
 Thus, competency is not only the aggregation of knowledge, skills, and attitude, but also a dynamic concept of putting action into practice.
 In particular, it also means to accomplish the purpose of learning outcome under a specific need.
 In order to achieve the goal of automotive technology training effectively, what needs to be done first is an analysis of the content of the competency in education and training so that the items and standards concerning measuring competencies can be determined.